 Voters head to the polls to select Chicago's next mayor

-CHICAGO — Cloudy skies Tuesday alluded to the severe weather expected during the runoff election, as voters head to the polls to select the next mayor of Chicago.
+CHICAGO — Storms were believed to be responsible for temporary power outages Tuesday at four polling places on the Northwest and West sides of Chicago.

+The outages at polls in the 29th, 31st, 35th and 37th wards were all reported between 2:10 p.m. and 2:40 p.m.
+Central time as a line of storms moved through the area, but the sites remained open to voters, thanks to backup power, election officials said.
+Otherwise, election day appeared to going smoothly.

-As of noon Central time Tuesday, the Chicago Board of Elections reported 22.9% total citywide turnout.
+As of noon, the Chicago Board of Elections reported 22.9% total citywide turnout.

 Top voter turnout was reported in the 19th, 41st, 11th, 13th and 47th wards, according to Board of Elections spokesperson Max Bever.
-Fourteen polling places delayed opening Tuesday morning, with three being in the 6th Ward.
+Fourteen polling places reported delayed openings Tuesday morning, with three being in the 6th Ward.

+At Aspira Early College High School in the Avondale neighborhood, the site experienced an outage between 45 minutes to an hour.
+It remained open and voting machines, registration iPads and ballot box operated on battery backup, election judge Dan McDonough said.
+A few emergency lights cast some light in the room, and voters relied on cellphone flashlights to see their ballots, he said.

+About 15 voters came in during the outage, election coordinator Kelsey Kamp said.
+It was a slight rush for the day, potentially because neighbors working from home also lost power and took a break to leave their houses, Kamp said.

 In a 12:30 p.m. news conference Tuesday, Bever said he expected vote totals to slightly exceed the Feb.
 28 election at somewhere between 36% to 38% of all registered voters.